jh3nd3rs0n/argmatey/README.md

 -   `CLI.beforeHandleArgs()`: invoked before parsing and handling the command line arguments
 -   `CLI.afterHandleArgs()`: invoked after parsing and handling the command line arguments
--   `CLI.beforeHandleNext()`: invoked before parsing and handling the next part of the command line argument or the next command line argument
+-   `CLI.beforeHandleNext()`: invoked before parsing and handling the next part of the current command line argument or the next command line argument
--   `CLI.afterHandleNext()`: invoked after parsing and handling the next part of the command line argument or the next command line argument
+-   `CLI.afterHandleNext()`: invoked after parsing and handling the next part of the current command line argument or the next command line argument
 -   `CLI.displayProgramHelp()`: invoked when one of the command line options for the program help (`--help`) is encountered and displays the program help
 -   `CLI.displayProgramVersion()`: invoked when one of the command line options for the program version (`--version`) is encountered and displays the program version
 -   `CLI.handleNonparsedArg(String)`: invoked when a non-parsed command line argument is encountered